SKOURIES (GREECE)

 Filtered Tailings Facility

 Work continues to progress on the filtered tailings plant which remains on the critical path, with electrical installations and commissioning as the final steps.
-Work is also advancing on the tailings handling infrastructure.
+Work is also advancing on the tailings handling infrastructure which is not required for first concentrate production.

 Powerline and Substations